Can Reasoning Path still be Effective as Input? Bridging Post-Reasoning to Chain-of-Thought Compression: Related Works

-\textbf{CoT Compression.} CoT compression aims to reduce the output length of the modern reasoning models while preserving reasoning accuracy, thereby enabling high-performance inference in LLMs.
-Numerous studies employ carefully designed discrete prompts to guide LLMs toward generating more concise reasoning paths \cite{xu2025chain,zhang2025lightthinker,han2024token}.
+\textbf{CoT Compression.} CoT compression aims to reduce the output length of the modern reasoning models while preserving reasoning accuracy.
+Numerous studies employ carefully designed discrete prompts to guide LLMs toward generating more concise reasoning paths at the output stage \cite{xu2025chain,han2024token}.
 However, due to the discrete nature of text, the discrete prompts cannot be directly optimized with gradient descent, necessitating extensive manual design \cite{aytes2025sketch} or complex gradient-free optimization methods \cite{li2025syzygy}.
 Another line of research focuses on fine-tuning LLMs on datasets with short but high-quality CoT reasoning paths \cite{cui2025stepwise, xia2025tokenskip}.
 However, the cost-effective construction of high-quality concise CoT datasets remains an outstanding challenge.
-In addition, \citet{cheng2024compressed,saunshi2025reasoning} compress each CoT step into continuous latent representations , thereby reducing explicit generation by LLMs at the cost on performance degradation.
-In contrast, our work focuses on employing continuous prompts to assist LLMs in generating more concise CoT explicitly with the small and large model cooperation, thereby discarding Information loss caused by the construction of external compressed CoT datasets and mitigating performance drop.
+In addition, \citet{cheng2024compressed,saunshi2025reasoning,he2025semcot,zhang-etal-2025-lightthinker} compress each CoT step into continuous latent representations, thereby limiting explicit generation by LLMs at the output stage while incurring performance degradation.
+In contrast, our work shifts the focus to the LLM input, using contextual CoT to help LLMs shorten reasoning before generation.
+This enables the spontaneous production of concise CoTs, avoiding information loss from external dataset construction or limiting explicit generation.
+In Appendix \ref{B}, we also provide the formal definitions of Chain-of-Thought Compression.

-\textbf{Small Model Empowerment for LLMs.} Enhancing LLMs with small models is trending as an efficient alternative to fine-tuning large models on the downstream tasks \cite{schick2023toolformer,xie2023doremi}. \citet{shen2023hugginggpt} employs collaborative interaction between large and small models to handle complex tool scheduling tasks.
-Furthermore, \citet{wang2023tabi} establishes a multi-level reasoning algorithm through language models of varying scales to optimize the inference performance of a single LLM.
-The latest concurrent work \cite{liu2025thoughtmanipulationexternalthought} verifies the possibility of efficient reasoning in LLMs by utilizing CoT generated by small models.
-Building upon this foundation, we extend this paradigm to the domain of CoT compression by employing small models to rapidly generate the continuous representation with rich reasoning information and teaching LLMs to use it.